benjavalero/replacer/README.md

 - Double small tags which make the text too tiny and less accessible, e.g. `<small><small>Text</small></small> ==> <small>Text</small>`
 - External links with double HTTP, e.g. `https://https://www.linkedin.com ==> https://www.linkedin.com`

-If appropriate, this changes are communicated to the wikiproject _Check Wikipedia_ to update its counters.
+If appropriate, these changes are communicated to the wikiproject _Check Wikipedia_ to update its counters.

 ## Indexation